LogtalkDotOrg/logtalk3/manuals/sources/userman/features.rst

    This is an expected (should we say standard ?) feature of almost any modern programming language.
-Logtalk provides support for separating interface from implementation in a flexible way: protocol directives can be contained in an object, a category or a protocol (first-order entities in Logtalk) or can be spread in both objects, categories and protocols.
+Logtalk provides support for separating interface from implementation in a flexible way: predicate directives can be contained in an object, a category or a protocol (first-order entities in Logtalk) or can be spread in both objects, categories and protocols.